logo

 10 Nov 2021

-Meet the blue-crowned manakin, scientifically known as "Lepidothrix coronata".
-These tiny little birds belong to the Pipridae family, which consists of about 54 other small bird species found mostly in the American tropics.
+Meet the blue-crowned manakin, scientifically known as "Lepidothrix coronata."
+These tiny birds belong to the Pipridae family, which consists of about 54 other small bird species found mostly in the American tropics.

 [ADVERTISEMENT]

-While males are mostly covered in deep black feathers with a tinge of green and a bright blue crown, females are mostly green.
-Although males of other subspecies have a bright green body and a striking blue crown, it's unclear how subspecies have different colors.
+While males are mostly covered in deep black feathers with a tinge of green and a bright blue crown, females are predominantly green.
+Although males of other subspecies have bright green bodies and striking blue crowns, it's unclear why subspecies exhibit different colors.

-The blue-crowned manikin can be found in tropical rainforests and other mature forests of Costa Rica, Peru, Bolivia, and northern parts of Brazil.
-They're easily located from sea level to an altitude of about 1.400 m.
+The blue-crowned manakin can be found in tropical rainforests and other mature forests of Costa Rica, Peru, Bolivia, and northern parts of Brazil.
+They can be easily located from sea level to an altitude of about 1,400 m.

 When it comes to diet, these birds prefer to eat small fruits and berries.
-As far as breeding is concerned, they mate anywhere from February to June.
+As for breeding, they mate anywhere from February to June.

-To attract suitable females, the males gather in leks and perform a simple act of display, post which they mate and part ways.
-That's right, after mating, male birds take no part in building a nest or raising offspring.
+To attract suitable females, the males gather in leks and perform a simple display, after which they mate and part ways.
+That's right—after mating, male birds take no part in building a nest or raising offspring.

 It's the females who build nests using fibers, leaves, and moss.
-They carefully build a bowl-shaped nest in the fork of a branch at least two meters above the ground.
+They carefully construct a bowl-shaped nest in the fork of a branch at least two meters above the ground.

-About 15 days after the chicks hatch, they're ready to leave the nest in an attempt to survive and start their own lives!
-Miraculous isn't it?
+About 15 days after the chicks hatch, they are ready to leave the nest in an attempt to survive and start their own lives!
+Miraculous, isn't it?

 Let's find out more about these stunning little birds!